 What Is Tattoo Ink Made Of?

-It is not always easy to know for certain what goes into the ink for tattoos.
-The main problem in identifying the ingredients of tattoo ink is related to the FDA regulations, or rather, lack of them.
+It is not always easy to know for certain what goes into tattoo ink.
+The main problem in identifying the ingredients of the ink is related to the FDA regulations, or rather, lack of them.

 Tattoo Ink Composition